‘A time bomb’: India’s sinking holy town faces grim future

 The town’s loose topsoil and soft rocks can only support so much and that limit, according to environmentalist Vimlendu Jha, may have already been breached.

+“You can’t just construct anything anywhere just because it is allowed,” he said.
 “In the short term, you might think it’s development.
-But in the long term, it is actually devastation,” he said.
+But in the long term, it is actually devastation.”

 At least 240 families have been forced to relocate without knowing if they would be able to return.

-Prabha Sati, who fled Joshimath last month when her home began to crack and tilt, came back to grab her belongings before state officials demolished her home.
+Prabha Sati, who fled Joshimath in a panic last month when her home began to crack and tilt, came back to grab the television, idols of Hindu gods and some shoes before state officials demolished her home.

-Authorities, ignoring expert warnings, have continued to develop costly projects in the region, including a slew of hydropower stations and a lengthy highway.
+Authorities, ignoring expert warnings, have continued to move forward with costly projects in the region, including a slew of hydropower stations and a lengthy highway.
 The latter is aimed at further boosting religious tourism, a key plank of Prime Minister Narendra Modi’s Bharatiya Janata Party.

-Uttarakhand, dotted with several holy shrines, would see a surge in tourists in the next decade thanks to improved infrastructure, Modi said in 2021.
+In 2021, Modi promised a prosperous decade ahead for Uttarakhand.
+It is dotted with several holy shrines and improving the state’s infrastructure has already led to a steady rise in pilgrims over the decades.
 Nearly 500,000 passed through Joshimath in 2019, state data shows.

+“In the next 10 years, the state will receive more tourists than it did in the last 100 years,” Modi said.

-A big draw is the Char Dham pilgrimage where pilgrims traverse challenging terrain and harsh weather to reach four, high-altitude temples.
-In 2022, 200 out of the 250,000 pilgrims died while making the journey.
+A big Uttarakhand tourism draw is the Char Dham pilgrimage, one of the toughest in India.

+The route takes people to four, high-altitude Hindu temples.
+Pilgrims traverse challenging terrain, dropping oxygen levels and harsh weather between Badrinath, Gangotri, Kedarnath and Yamunotri temples.
+In 2022, over 200 out of the 250,000 pilgrims died while making the journey.
 Authorities said the rise in visitors was straining existing infrastructure.

-Already underway, the Char Dham infrastructure project, aims to make the journey more accessible via a long and wide all-weather highway and railway line that would crisscross through the mountains.
+Already underway, the Char Dham infrastructure project, aims to make the journey more accessible via a 10-meter (32-foot) wide and 889-kilometer (552 miles) long all-weather highway as well as a 327-kilometer (203-mile) railway line that would crisscross through the mountains.

-Some experts fear the project will exacerbate the fragile situation in the Himalayas where several towns are built atop debris.
+It is a controversial project with some experts saying it will exacerbate the fragile situation in the upper Himalayas where several towns are built atop landslide debris.

-To create such wide roads, engineers would need to smash boulders, cut trees and strip shrubbery, which would weaken slopes and make them “more susceptible to natural disasters,” said veteran environmentalist Ravi Chopra.
+Veteran environmentalist Ravi Chopra called the project a desecration when he resigned from a court-ordered committee studying its impact.
+To create such wide roads, engineers would need to smash boulders, cut trees and strip shrubbery, which he said will weaken slopes and make them “more susceptible to natural disasters.”

+Urban planning expert Kiran Shinde suggested a pedestrian corridor instead, noting these places were never meant for cars nor crowds numbering in the hundreds of thousands.

+“The highway is the most disastrous thing to happen to the Char Dham,” said Shinde, a professor at Australia’s La Trobe University who has written on religious tourism.
+“Let people walk.”

+Cracks continue to form.
+Located near a rail line construction site, Sangeeta Krishali’s home in Lachmoli, about 100 kilometers (62 miles) from Joshimath, has them.
+She fears for her safety: “It happened there, it can happen here, too."

+In Joshimath’s foothills, construction was paused on a road for the Char Dham project that would ferry tourists faster to the Badrinath temple after cracks emerged in people’s homes.

-While construction for the project near Joshimath was paused last month, locals feared it was too late.
-A long crack running across one of the front walls in the famed Adi Shankaracharya monastery had deepened worryingly in recent weeks, said Vishnu Priyanand, one of the priests.
+Locals feared it was too late.
+A long, jagged crack running across one of the front walls in the famed Adi Shankaracharya monastery had deepened worryingly in recent weeks, said Vishnu Priyanand, one of the priests.

 “Let places of worship remain as places of worship.
 Don’t make them tourist spots,” he pleaded.

-In late January, hundreds of residents protested against the National Thermal Power Corporation’s Tapovan hydropower station located near Joshimath.
+It’s not just the highways.
+For the past 17 years, Atul Sati, the Save Joshimath Committee member, has been convinced that a hydropower station located near his town could one day ruin it.
+He isn’t alone.
+In late January, hundreds of residents protested against the National Thermal Power Corporation’s Tapovan project.
+Posters reading ‘Go back NTPC’ are plastered across the town’s main market.

-“Our town is on the verge of destruction because of this project,” said Atul Sati, the Save Joshimath Committee member.
+“Our town is on the verge of destruction because of this project,” Sati said.

+The state government announced interim relief packages, including compensation worth 150,000 rupees ($1,813) to each affected family, said Himanshu Khurana, the officer in charge of Chamoli district where Joshimath is located.
+Various government agencies were conducting surveys to determine what caused the damage, he added.

-The crisis has reignited questions over whether India’s quest for more hydropower in the mountains to cut its reliance on coal can be achieved sustainably.
-Uttarakhand has around 100 hydropower projects in varying stages.
+The crisis in Joshimath has reignited questions over whether India’s quest for more hydropower in the mountains to cut its reliance on coal can be achieved sustainably.
+Uttarakhand, home to more than 30 rivers and surrounded by melting glaciers, has around 100 hydropower projects in varying stages.

+In 2021, 200 people died after the Tapovan plant near Joshimath was submerged by severe floods caused in part by fast shrinking glaciers, and over 6,000 were killed in the state after a devastating cloudburst in 2013.

-The heavy construction required for hydropower could do irreparable damage in a region already vulnerable to climate change, experts warn.
+The heavy construction required for hydropower, like blasting boulders, diverting river flows and cutting through forests, in a region already vulnerable to climate change, could do irreparable damage, experts warn.

-It could also displace entire villages, as residents of a one near Joshimath found out.
+It could also displace entire villages, as residents of a hamlet near Joshimath found out.

-Haat, along the Alaknanda River, was once a sacred hamlet where the guru Adi Shankaracharya is said to have established another temple in the 8th Century.
+Haat, a village along the Alaknanda River, was once a sacred hamlet that traced its origins to the guru Adi Shankaracharya, who is said to have established another temple here in the 8th Century.

 Today, it is a dumping site for waste and a storage pit for construction materials after the village was acquired in 2009 by an energy enterprise to build a hydropower project.

-The Laxmi Narayan temple is the only part of the village still standing.
-All of its residents were relocated, said Rajendra Hatwal, once the village chief who now lives in another town.
+The Laxmi Narayan temple, encircled by grey stacks of cement, is the only part of the village still standing.
+All of its residents left over the years as authorities began razing down their homes, said Rajendra Hatwal, once the village chief who now lives in another town nearby.

+“What sort of development requires destroying these priceless places?
+We don’t want any part of it.”

+A court last year directed authorities to stop dumping waste near the historic temple, which was once the last rest stop for devotees on their pilgrimage to Badrinath.

-Hatwal and a few others still check in on the temple.
+Hatwal and a few others still check in on the temple often.
 A caretaker, who refused to leave, lives in a makeshift room next to it.
 He sweeps the grounds, cleans the idols and prepares tea for the odd guest who comes through.

 “We are fighting to protect the temple.
 We want to preserve our ancient culture to pass on to a new generation,” said Hatwal.
 “They have not only destroyed a village - they have finished a 1,200 year old culture.”